Adams-Ghub/creating-enumerable/README.md

 # 📖 Create Enumerable <a name="about-project"></a>

-**Create Enumerable** is a ruby based project where we implement Enumerables of the
+**Create Enumerable** is a ruby based project where we implement Enumerables.

 ## 🛠 Built With <a name="built-with"></a>